cu-ecen-5013/final-project-arpit6232/README.md

 ### Documentation
 1. [Arduino Interface for Jetson](docs/arduino_setup.md)
 2. [Jetson Setup for Jetson Nano](install_jetson_yocto.md)

 ### Comments
 Currently this repository should hold all the independent goals are separate repositories as much of the code is based on development version of other libraries.
 And involves testing and development.

+### Comments
+Currently this repository should hold all the independent goals are separate repositories as much of the code is based on development version of other libraries.
+And involves testing and development.